-Diabetic retinal examinations - Humana is committed to reducing the incidence of diabetes-induced blindness in Humana members.
+Diabetic retinal examinations

+Humana is committed to reducing the incidence of diabetes-induced blindness in members.
 Early intervention and continual monitoring of diabetic eye disease could reduce the incidence of diabetes-related blindness.
-Based on guidelines proposed by the American College of Physicians, the American Diabetic Association and the American Academy of Ophthalmology, the Humana PCP provides or manage services such that recipients with a history of diabetes will receive at least one funduscopic exam every 12 months.
+Based on guidelines proposed by the American College of Physicians, the American Diabetic Association and the American Academy of Ophthalmology, PCPs provide or manage services such that members with a history of diabetes will receive at least 1 funduscopic exam every 12 months.

+Glycohemoglobin levels

-Glycohemoglobin levels - Humana acknowledges that tight control of blood glucose levels can delay the onset and slow the progression of many of diabetes' side effects.
-Glycohemoglobin is one-laboratory indicator of how well a member's blood sugar is controlled.
-Consistent with the American Diabetic Association recommendations, the Humana PCP provides or manages services such that members with a history of diabetes receive glycohemoglobin determinations at least twice a year.
+Humana acknowledges tight control of blood glucose levels can delay the onset and slow the progression of many of diabetes' side effects.
+Glycohemoglobin is 1 laboratory indicator of how well a member's blood sugar is controlled.
+Consistent with the American Diabetic Association recommendations, PCPs provide or manage services such that members with a history of diabetes receive glycohemoglobin determinations at least twice a year.

+Lipid levels

-Lipid levels - Humana recognizes the direct link between hyperlipidemia, secondary hyperlipoproteinemias and diabetes mellitus.
-By closely monitoring lipids and lipoprotein levels in diabetics, better control and maintenance of diabetes is possible.
-Consistent with the recommendations of the American Diabetes Association, the Humana PCP provides or manages services such that members with a history of diabetes receive annual lipid and lipoprotein determinations.
+Humana recognizes the direct link between hyperlipidemia, secondary hyperlipoproteinemias and diabetes mellitus.
+By closely monitoring lipids and lipoprotein levels in diabetic members, better control and maintenance of diabetes is possible.
+Consistent with the recommendations of the American Diabetes Association, PCPs provide or manage services such that members with a history of diabetes receive annual lipid and lipoprotein determinations.
 If any anomalies are found in the annual baseline, additional studies should be conducted as medically necessary.

+Nephropathy

-Nephropathy - The Humana PCP nephropathy screening is designed to delay or prevent loss of renal function through early detection and initiation of effective therapies, and to manage complications in those identified with a renal disease.
-The PCP manages the member by identifying evidence of a positive test for protein in the urine (micro- albuminuria testing).
-The member should be monitored for the disease, including end-stage renal, chronic renal failure and renal insufficiency or acute renal failure and referred to a nephrologist as needed.
+PCP nephropathy screening is designed to delay or prevent loss of renal function through early detection and initiation of effective therapies and to manage complications in those identified with a renal disease.
+PCPs identify evidence of a positive test for protein in the urine (micro-albuminuria testing).
+The member should be monitored for the disease, including end-stage renal, chronic renal failure and renal insufficiency, or acute renal failure, and referred to a nephrologist as needed.

-Congestive heart failure (CHF) - Humana is aware that today there are effective options for treating heart failure and its symptoms.
+Congestive heart failure (CHF)

+Humana is aware there are effective options for treating heart failure and its symptoms.
 Humana recognizes that with early detection, symptoms can be reduced, allowing many patients with heart failure to resume normal, active lives.
-To further these goals, the Humana PCP provides or manages care of the member with CHF by prescribing and monitoring an ace inhibitor, angiotensin II receptor blockers (ARB) and diuretic, and reviewing the contraindications of those medications prescribed.
+To further these goals, PCPs provide or manage care for members with CHF by prescribing and monitoring an ace inhibitor, angiotensin II receptor blockers and diuretic, and reviewing the contraindications of the medications prescribed.
 An echocardiogram should be performed annually, and the member should be instructed on nutrition and receive ongoing education of their disease.

+Asthma

-Asthma - Humana recognizes that asthma is a common chronic condition that affects individuals of all ages.
-The PCP is expected to measure the member's lung function, assess condition severity and monitor the course of therapy based on the following:
+Humana recognizes asthma is a common chronic condition that affects individuals of all ages.
+The PCP is expected to measure the member's lung function, assess condition severity and monitor the course of therapy based on:

-- Member education about the contributing environmental control measures to avoid or eliminate factors that precipitate or exacerbate asthma symptoms - Introduce comprehensive long-term pharmacologic management therapy - Designed to reverse and prevent the airway inflammation characteristic of asthma, as well as pharmacologic therapy to manage asthma exacerbations - Facilitate education that fosters a partnership among the member, his or her family and clinicians.
+- Member education about the contributing environmental control measures to avoid or eliminate factors that precipitate or exacerbate asthma symptoms - Introduction of comprehensive long-term pharmacologic management therapy designed to reverse and prevent the airway inflammation characteristic of asthma, as well as pharmacologic therapy to manage asthma exacerbations - Education that fosters a partnership among the member, the member's family and clinicians

+Hypertension

-Hypertension - Humana recognizes that PCPs can assist members by checking blood pressure at every opportunity and by counseling members and their families about preventing hypertension.
-Members would benefit from general advice on healthy lifestyle habits, such as healthy body weight, moderate consumption of alcohol and regular exercise.
+Humana recognizes PCPs can assist members by checking blood pressure at every opportunity and by counseling members and their families about preventing hypertension.
+Members benefit from general advice on healthy lifestyle habits, such as healthy body weight, moderate consumption of alcohol and regular exercise.
 PCPs are expected to document any confirmed diagnoses of hypertension in the member's medical record as well as assess and identify if the member is at risk for hypertension.